Have you ever tried to connect with your WiFi system but faced an authentication problem instead?

 - At times, the number of devices that can be connected to a WiFi network is limited and based on user settings.
 Your device will not connect to the network if it already is connected to the maximum number of devices.

 - At times, people do not connect with the right WiFi network.
 At times, networks with duplicate names exist with different passwords.
 Connecting with the wrong WiFi network will lead to an authentication problem.

 - If the connection between the router and the device is not stable, it could also lead to an authentication problem.

 - The authentication problem might also occur if you have not updated the WiFi drives of your mobile devices.

-- When the router malfunctions, your device will not connect with the WiFi network and will lead to an authentication error.
+- When the router malfunctions, your device will not connect with the WiFi network which will lead to an authentication error.

-Most busy users do not want to spend a lot of time to fix this problem, so they resort to some advanced methods that are stated below:
+Most busy users do not want to spend a lot of time fixing this problem, so they resort to some advanced methods that are stated below:

 One reason for the WiFi authentication error can be an IP conflict; it does not matter which wireless router you choose.
 Even Android devices can face such types of problems.
 You can change the setting from the default DHCP to Static IP.

 - 1: Open up the Settings window and choose the WiFi network.